I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 - It's an example of a video game company branching out in bold directions.

-Much like SEGA also dabbled in arcade machines games, Konami has branched out to the trading card game industry as well.
-While Yu-Gi-Oh! is a trading card game, not all of the video games based on the franchise follow the scheme.
-Perhaps the biggest deviation for this series is The Falsebound Kingdom for the Nintendo GameCube, which was actually a real-time strategy game with turn-based battles.
-Nothing to do with cards at all.
+Much like how SEGA dabbled in arcade machines games to appease a niche fanbase, Konami branched out to the trading card game industry.
+While Yu-Gi-Oh! is a trading card game, not all of the franchise's video games follow the same rules.
+Perhaps the biggest deviation for this series is The Falsebound Kingdom for the Nintendo GameCube, which was a real-time strategy game with turn-based battles.
+It had nothing to do with cards at all.

-The world's third biggest video game company in terms of published and developed games is Nintendo.
-They have the highest market value of any video game company in the world, and can claim ownership of some of the most influential video game series of all time as well.
-Who hasn't heard of Mario, The Legend of Zelda, and Metroid?
+Nintendo claims ownership of some of the most influential video game series of all time.
+Who hasn't heard of Super Mario, The Legend of Zelda, or Metroid?

-I daresay that the only negative things you could validly say about this company are that they're reticent to explore new IPs, and their general resistance to third-party development on their video game consoles.
+I daresay that the only negative things you could validly say about this company are that they're reticent to explore new IPs and generally resistant to third-party development on their video game consoles.
 The latter is changing, and I sure hope the former is as well.

 They are also a strong contender in the ever raging console war, and the only company to have released a console in every single video game generation after the third.
 To the right, I will list every single console Nintendo has ever created (without a description, mind you, as there are a lot!)

-Although I already mentioned the three most influential Nintendo franchises above, here's some added content about them:
+Although I already mentioned the three most influential Nintendo franchises above, scroll down for some more info on each one.

-- Mario - Nintendo's iconic mascot, and resident Mushroom Kingdom plumber, has been a participant of more games than I dare to even attempt to count.
-He started his virtual career as Jumpman in the very first Donkey Kong game (that one classic where you have to reach the top of the level and rescue that woman).
-However, the first game where he was officially Mario was Super Mario Bros, a simple enough platformer that had you going from left to right to complete levels.
+- Super Mario: Nintendo's iconic mascot and resident Mushroom Kingdom plumber has been a participant of more games than I dare to even attempt to count.
+He started his virtual career as "Jumpman" in the very first Donkey Kong game (that one classic where you have to reach the top of the level and rescue that woman).
+However, the first game where he was officially dubbed "Mario" was Super Mario Bros., a simple platformer that had you going from left to right to complete levels.

-- The Legend of Zelda - This franchise single-handedly brought action adventure games into the spotlight.
+- The Legend of Zelda: This franchise single-handedly brought action-adventure games into the spotlight.
 It started humbly enough as a counterpoint to the Mario series.
 It was a non-linear game that awarded careful exploration and problem-solving skills.
 In addition, there was no time limit to get stuff done, so you could take your time and truly savor the experience.
-For a more detailed sypnosis of the franchise, feel free to click on any part of this sentence!

-- Metroid - In this popular Nintendo series you are Samus Aran, a bounty hunter that goes on missions to right wrongs committed against her in times long past.
-The Metroid itself is a species of artificial lifeforms that are usually used as weapons.
+- Metroid: In this popular Nintendo series, you play as Samus Aran, a bounty hunter that goes on missions to right wrongs committed against her in times long past.
+The "Metroid" itself is a species of artificial lifeforms that are usually used as weapons.
 This franchise started out as a platformer with the use of ingenious weapons and gimmicks and has recently evolved into a first-person shooter.

 Electronic Arts is far from immune to controversy.
 In fact, they are considered one of the most hated video game companies in the industry.
-Here's just a few of the hiccups this illustrious publisher has had:
+Here are just a few of the hiccups this illustrious publisher has had:

-- After seeing their football market share affected by a competing SEGA game in 2004, they signed exclusive licenses with the NFL, for a duration of 15 years.
+- After seeing their football market share affected by a competing SEGA game in 2004, they signed exclusive licenses with the NFL for 15 years.
 This could be considered as anti-competitive conduct as they are monopolizing an intellectual property.

 - They went on a very aggressive video game company acquiring spree, which led people to remark that Electronic Arts was trying to monopolize and milk the market.
 The fact that games developed by companies after being acquired by Electronic Arts tended to be worse than before the acquisition probably didn't help matters any.